mkalten/reacTIVision/README.txt

 Compilation
 -----------
-The source distribution includes projects for all three supported platforms and their respective build systems: Linux, Win32, MacOS X.
+The source distribution includes projects for all three supported platforms and their respective build systems: Linux, Windows, MacOS X.

-Win32:
+Windows:
-A Visual Studio 2012 project as well as all the necessary libraries and headers (SDL2, videoInput) are included.
-The project should build right away without any additional configuration.
+A Visual Studio 2012 project as well as the necessary SDL2 libraries and headers are included.
+The project should build right away for 32bit and 64bit targets without any additional configuration.

 Mac OS X:
 An Xcode project for Xcode version 3.2 or later is included.